StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 The trace filters allow you to refine the traces displayed based on span status (Error, Ok or Unset), parent type (External, Internal or Root) and duration.

-In addition to these filters, the traces perspective shows traces matching the **Time Window** selected in the timeline control at the bottom of the StackState UI.
+In addition to these filters, the traces match the **Time Window** selected in the timeline control at the bottom of the StackState UI.
 Adjust the time window to show only traces from that time.

-## Traces and topology
+## Span details

-In StackState, a [view](k8s-view-structure.md) shows you a sub-selection of your IT infrastructure for a particular resource type.
+In StackState, a [view](k8s-view-structure.md) shows you a sub-selection of your IT infrastructure for a particular Kubernetes resource.
-Applications that have been instrumented with OpenTelemetry can push their traces and metrics.
+The traces perspective shows the spans related to the resource, along with their descendants and (on request) parents.
+As a descendant span can originate from an other resource, it is possible to navigate to it from the span details.

 ![A descendant span details](../../.gitbook/assets/k8s/k8s-traces-perspective-span-details.png)